 Sarum Hall School is committed to investing in the pupils' health and well-being, thus assisting in the processing of raising the pupils' achievements both academically and personally.
-Personal, Social, Health and Economic (PSHE) helps to give pupils the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active, responsible citizen.
+Personal, Social, Health and Economic Education (PSHE) helps to give pupils the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active, responsible, resilient citizens.

 At Sarum Hall School, PSHE is a balanced curriculum which reflects the nature of the world we live in.
-It teaches children the skills and processes involved in becoming happy and fulfilled individuals in a safe, supportive and positive environment.
+The Core Learning Skills are embedded throughout the curriculum and teach children the skills and processes involved in becoming independent, happy and fulfilled learners in a safe, supportive and positive environment.